Florida Space Institute: Radar Planetary Science

-Astrophysics
+Radio astronomy

 Radio astronomy is the study of radio waves produced by a multitude of astronomical objects such as the Sun, planets, pulsars, stars, star-forming regions (i.e., the birthplace of stars), gas clouds, galaxies, supernova remnants, etc. The high sensitivity of the Arecibo radio telescope has allowed astronomers to detect faint radio signals from far-off regions of the universe.
 The areas of research include Fast radio bursts, Heliophysics and Space weather, Pulsar Studies, Spectral line Studies, Exoplanets, and Very Long Baseline Interferometry (VLBI).

 Its researchers include Dr. Periasamy K. Manoharan, Dr. Anna McGilvray, Dr. Benetge Bhakthi Pranama Perera, Dr. Anish Roshi, Dr. Allison Smith, and Dr. Sravani Vaddi.

 Atmospheric sciences

 Atmospheric science is the investigation of the Earth's gaseous envelope.
 Experiments performed at Arecibo measured upper atmosphere composition, temperature, and densities in order to understand the controlling physical processes.
 The Arecibo Radio Telescope was able to measure the growth and decay of disturbances in the changing layers of charged particles that populate the region known as the ionosphere (i.e., altitudes above 30 miles).
 The "big dish" was also used to study plasma physics processes in the electrically charged regions of the Earth's atmosphere. where radio waves are influenced most.

 Its researchers include Dr. Christiano Garnett Marques Brum, Dr. Selvaraj Dharmalingam, Dr. Jens Lautenbach, Dr. Shikha Raizada, Dr. Pedrina Terra dos Santos, Dr. Sukanta Sau, and Dr. Michael Peter Sulzer.